-While we have nothing against pumpkin spice per se, there is more to fall flavors than that signature Starbucks drink.
+While we have nothing against pumpkin spice per se, there is more to fall flavors than a classic pumpkin spice latte.
 One of the ingredients we look forward to cooking with when temperatures start to drop: sweet potato.
 It's just hearty enough, and it's the perfect respite from squash and gourds.

 Immune Booster Orange Smoothie